Brabant killers: Investigation

 In 1983, on the basis of a forensic examination of a weapon, and a witness who said he had seen the Saab hidden, authorities charged the gun owner (a former municipal policeman) and several other men ("Borains") with the Brabant killings.
 Police said they obtained incriminating statements containing guilty knowledge.
-The Brabant killers' jewelry shop double murder occurred while the "Borains" accused were in detention.
+The Brabant killers' jewellery shop double murder occurred while the "Borains" accused were in detention.
 After it was found that a German ballistic experts' report discrediting the main hard evidence against the accused had been suppressed by the prosecutor, charges against the "Borains" were dismissed, and the freed men furiously alleged they had been coerced in abusive 36 hour interrogations, and supplied with details for false confessions.
 The original "Borains" suspect was unsuccessfully approached for information in 2015.

 An initially promising lead for the enquiry concerned a member of a family of Romany origin that was well known in the underworld, who led a group of armed robbers.
-He was charged with being one of the Brabant Killers and at one point made (later retracted) admission to having participated without his gang in the massacres, but provided no details, and the line of investigation proved fruitless.
+He was charged with being one of the Brabant Killers and at one point made (later retracted) admission to having participated without his gang in the massacres but provided no details, and the line of investigation proved fruitless.

 The law enforcement agencies hunting the killers made many mistakes during the early years of the investigation, often as a result of rivalries among the various authorities.
-Among the worst oversights were failure to preserve cars the gang modified and dumped, and loss of items with fingerprints.
+Among the worst oversights were the failure to preserve cars the gang modified and dumped, and the loss of items with fingerprints.
 The original investigating magistrate was criticized for lack of professionalism by mishandling evidence and not considering alternatives to his hypotheses.
 Publicity about the case and the offer of a substantial reward resulted in a vast number of tips from ordinary Belgians with personal scores to settle, thereby diverting investigative resources from viable suspects.